Seattle's Icelandic Horse Connection in Redmond, WA.

 "I was not planning to be impressed but tolting is so amazing.
 I will never go back to trotting.

-Over the past few months, I got rid of my bad riding habits and a new world has just opened up."
+Over the past few months, I got rid of my bad riding habits and a new world has just opened up for me."

 THE ICELANDICS